microsoft/z3guide/website/docs/guide/14 - Quantifiers.md

 (declare-const complex-type T)
 (declare-const string-type T)

-;; we have an additional axiom every type is a subtype of obj-type (assert (forall ((x T)) (subtype x obj-type)))
+;; we have an additional axiom: every type is a subtype of obj-type (assert (forall ((x T)) (subtype x obj-type)))

 (assert (subtype int-type real-type))